 Cors Caron is one of the most important raised peat bogs in Britain.
 It covers an area of 870 hectares to the north of Tregaron, and is a rare habitat sustaining a diversity of plant and animal life.
-The bog was designated a nature reserve in 1955 and is now owned and Managed by Natural Resources Wales.
+The bog was designated a National Nature Reserve in 1955 and is now owned and Managed by Natural Resources Wales.
 A network of boardwalks enables visitors to get right into the heart of varied habitats and to enjoy seeing the wildlife at close quarters.

 Cors Caron was formed around 12,000 years ago with the melting of glaciers at the end of the last ice age.
 A shallow lake formed behind a terminal moraine left by the glacier.
 The lake then slowly filled with sediment and vegetation, which eventually formed the peat that would be extracted from the bog by the human population until into the 1960s.
 The peat was even a source of fuel for the abbey at Strata Florida during its operation.

 As well as its geological significance the bog offers a habitat for many species of bird and other animals.
-Among these are birds of prey including Red Kite, Buzzards, Peregrine Falcons, Sparrowhawk, Hen Harrier, Montagu’s Harrier, and Barnowl; there are also Teal, Reed Bunting, a variety of Warblers, and many other bird species to be seen here.
+Among these are birds of prey including Red Kite, Buzzards, Peregrine Falcons, Sparrowhawk, Hen Harrier, and Barn Owl; there are also Teal, Reed Bunting, a variety of Warblers, and many other bird species to be seen here.
 Spring and Summer bring the spectacle of dragonflies, and Common Lizards can often be seen basking on the boardwalk.
 If you are lucky you might even catch sight of an Otter.

 Plant cover is largely reed, grass (cotton grass, purple moor grass), heather, and sphagnum moss, and there are some other gems to be found like the bog asphodel, carnivorous sundew and bog rosemary (the county plant of Ceredigion) Looking across the bog, the shades of red, brown and yellow make a powerful contrast to the surrounding greenery – the local name for the bog is Cors Goch Glanteifi (the red bog on the Teifi).

-4) For a whole day’s walking, there is also a path along the Western edge of the bog (starting near Tregaron) which can form one side of a 19km (approx.) (12 mile) loop returning along the railway path through the bog.
+For a whole day’s walking, there is also a path along the western edge of the bog (starting near Tregaron) which can form one side of a 19 km (approx 12 mile) loop returning along the railway path through the bog.
 The last section of the walk is along the road back into Tregaron.